vic-zhong/AC3.2-Tableviews_Part_2/README.md

   // creates a UIView with green background and rounded corners let greenView: UIView = UIView(frame: CGRect.zero).greenCorners()
   ```
 You save a little bit of code, but the potential savings isn't immediately obvious.
-Because `.greenCorners()` can be called on any existing `UIView`, if you have a project you've been working with for months, all you would need to do is add this function to the views you wanted to use this with without having to swap all instances of `UIView` with `GreenView`.
+Because `.greenCorners()` can be called on any existing `UIView`, if you have a project you've been working with for months, all you would need to do is append this function to the views you wanted to use this with without having to swap all instances of `UIView` with `GreenView`.

 **But not only this!!** Since this function extends `UIView`, it's available to *all classes that subclass from UIView.* So if you had `UILabel`s, or `UIButton`s, etc.. that needed a green background and rounded corners, you could run this function on those as well!

 ```swift
   // creates a UILabel with green background and rounded corners let label: UILabel = UILabel().greenCorners()

   // creates a UIButton with green background and rounded corners let button: UIButton = UIButton().greenCorners()
 ```